jmarq/mountainMotivation/README.md

 I need api keys to make the requests, and I can't expose them to the client.
 I can use python, node, php, etc

+the keys are to be stored in a file called twitKeys.js in a json object with consumer_key, consumer_secret, access_token, and access_token_secret as keys with their corresponding string values

 the api calls could be made in response to client requests, or made periodically (or one-time) on the server and held in some sort of data store.

 node with twit library for easy authenticated twitter calls seems like a good option.